Mayor of El Portal 2014-2020

-Mayor Claudia V. Cubillos is the first Hispanic female elected in the Village of El Portal, Florida in its 80+ year history.
+Mayor Claudia V. Cubillos was the first Hispanic female elected in the Village of El Portal, Florida in its 80+ year history.
 She was first elected to the El Portal Village Council Seat 2 in the 2008 election receiving more votes than any candidate in El Portal’s history in one day.
 She was then re-elected without opposition to the Village Council, Seat 2 in 2010 and 2012.
-In 2014, she defeated the incumbent Mayor Daisy Black, becoming the first Hispanic Mayor in the Village of El Portal; she was then re-elected without opposition in 2016 and 2018.
+In 2014, she defeated the incumbent Mayor Daisy Black, becoming the first Hispanic Mayor in the Village of El Portal; she was then re-elected without opposition in 2016 and 2018, serving as mayor until November 2020.

-Since 2012, Mayor Cubillos has served on the Miami-Dade County League of Cities (MDCLC) as a Board Member.
+From 2012-2020, Mayor Cubillos served on the Miami-Dade County League of Cities (MDCLC) as a Board Member.
 Thereafter, in December of 2014, she was voted, by her peers, to serve on the MDCLC Executive Board – and then on May 4, 2019, she was sworn in as the 2019-2020 MDCLC President, making her the first Hispanic female president of the MDCLC in its 65-year history, and the first for El Portal as well.

 In August 2015, Mayor Cubillos was appointed to the Florida League of Cities Board of Directors, and in September 2017 she was appointed to its Executive Committee.
 Since then she has been appointed to serve in its Compensation and Succession Planning Committee, Legislative Committee, and most recently appointed to serve on the Resolutions and Legislative Committee.